adetime/100-days-of-code/log.md

 **Today's Progress**: Complete the basic layout of FCC's Tribute Page project.

 **Thoughts:** I made Tribute Page's design using [gravit.io](https://gravit.io/d/Vyf9k32OYz/!/edit).
 After, I jumped to [CodePen.io](http://codepen.io/adetime/full/mWdbZv/) and started to code.
 Basically, I am just using HTML with flexbox and CSS.
 The only thing that I am not linking about codepen is that I can not commit each step of my project evolution to github to save a history record of my job.
 **Link to work:** [FCC Curriculum](https://freecodecamp.com/adetime)

+### Day 49: February 26, 2017

+**Today's Progress**: FCC's Tribute Page project almost completed.

+**Thoughts:** Everything is working as expected.
+The design with a customized timeline is working on web, android, and ios.
+I made tests on safari and chrome, having same results.
+The most majority of the work was made by me using only HTML with flexbox, and CSS.
+Also, I am still using Bootstrap to have a good look typography out of the box.
+Next step is to organize better my CSS code, looking for simplification opportunities.
+**Link to work:** [FCC Curriculum](https://freecodecamp.com/adetime) and [CodePen.io](http://codepen.io/adetime/full/mWdbZv/)